Charonne/hierarchical-call-exercice/README.md

 </pre>

 <h1>Test random generation of addresses</h1>
-Uncomment the <code>// Random addresses</code> block, and test the script It's illustrate that you can have random addresses, or predetermined addresses with passphrases
+The <code>// Random addresses</code> block illustrates that you can have random addresses, or predetermined addresses with passphrases

 <h1>Exercice</h1>